yhfudev/doc-ml-ufldl/README.md

 UFLDL Tutorial
 ==================================================

-This project is to re-formated the content of Stanford's Unsupervised Feature Learning and Deep Learning Tutorial.
+This project is to re-formated the content of Stanford's Unsupervised Feature Learning and Deep Learning Tutorial (http://deeplearning.stanford.edu/wiki/index.php/UFLDL_Tutorial).

 It includes both Engish and Chinese version in latex source, and it also compiled as PDF format.